ShardNguyen/APT-PIUVN-2026-Randomizer/README.md

 # Pump It Up Asia Pacific Tournament - Tournament Randomizer Controller

-A real-time randomizer controller for **Pump It Up Asia Pacific Tournament**, based on [https://github.com/hidr0c/VHMaimai-Championship-Controller](**Soralia Studio**'s project for Van Hanh Maimai Championship).
+A real-time randomizer controller for **Pump It Up Asia Pacific Tournament**, based on [**Soralia Studio**'s project for Van Hanh Maimai Championship](https://github.com/hidr0c/VHMaimai-Championship-Controller).
 This system provides a comprehensive solution for randomizing songs and simulating PIU APT's song picking process.
 ## Overview

 This application is modified to consist two main pages designed for tournament broadcasting: